kingjaceo/Modeling_and_Simulation/Proposal.md

 **Course Overview**
 * **Part 1 -- Thinking in Systems (weeks 1-9)**: students learn to use Godot game engine and Github by building increasingly complex/interconnected system models
 * **Part 2 -- Building an Open Source Ant Engine (weeks 10-15)**: students use their knowledge of Godot, Github, and systems to collaborate on and contribute to a larger pre-existing project

+**Educational Units (~2 weeks each)** weekly projects (something you're proud of), biweekly reports (1-3 paragraphs on achievements, goals, and questions)?
+* Introduction to Systems and Simulation, with Godot
+* Linearity, Nonlinearity, and Feedback
+* Object Oriented Design, Inheritance, and Composition in Practice
+* Personal Systems and a Composite System Model
+* User Interaction and Design Patterns
+* Class Project:
+* 1) choose one complex system to implement altogether,
+* 2) elect to participate in the open-source ant engine,
+* 3) elect to develop the Systems and Simulation package

 **Topics by Week:**